pudly/schmopera-hugo/content/articles/when-the-crowd-went-wild-for-handel.md

 ---
-title: When the crowd went wild for Handel
+title: "When the crowd went wild for Handel"
 ---

 Friday night was the second Opera Karaoke night in downtown Banff, AB, and the most amazing thing happened.